 Readily available, I bought sewing needles in store from Swedish Ohlssons tyger.

 Used to close the uppers.
 For hand sewing, I’ve used bonded nylon.
 For machine sewing, I use Amann Serafil 40s.

 Used to close the uppers – I use Renia Gummilösung.

 Universal contact cement

 I mainly use Renia Colle de Cologne for my super industrial contact cement needs.
 When staring out, I found this product hard to source, so I then mainly used Kövulfix contact cement.
-I also mix it up with some Casco contact cement, depending on my mood and on the job.
-(Kövulfix straight from a jar with a toothbrush for attaching big stuff like outsoles, and either Kövulfix from a small tube or Casco from a tube for cementing smaller jobs.)
+I also mix it up with some Casco contact cement from a tube, depending on my mood and on the job.
+(Colle de cologne or Kövulfix straight from a jar with a toothbrush for attaching big stuff like outsoles, and Casco from a tube for cementing smaller jobs.)

 Cheap toothbrush (or equivalent)

 For applying contact cement from a jar onto the shoe and outsoles.
 (Don’t use your own toothbrush.)
-I get big packs of cheap toothbrushes that I wouldn’t dream of letting touch my teeth.
+I get big packs of cheap toothbrushes.